 Museum of Broadcast Communications

-For some postmodern fun, check out the twin ‘corncob’ towers of the 1962 mixed-use Marina City.
-Designed by Bertrand Goldberg, it has...
+For postmodern fun, check out the twin corncob towers of the 1964 Marina City.
+Bertrand Goldberg designed the futuristic high-rise, and...

 The Donald's 1360ft tower is now Chicago's second-tallest building, though architecture critics have mocked its 'toothpick' look.